What is ‘a Bitcoin’?

 The value of a Bitcoin is decided by the amount of value placed on it by the holders of the currency, as well as by the amount of miners on the network that mine Bitcoin.
 People value a decentralised, electronic, private and anonymous method of storing and sending money for obvious reasons.

 As Bitcoin and other cryptocurrencies gain further attention for their uniquely useful their features value increases, and they become more scarce.
-This makes it more desirable in the markets eyes, much in the same way gold is coveted the less there is.
+This drives the markets to desire it more, much in the same way gold works.
+For this reason, it’s often unfairly branded a tulip bubble by lazy economists, and slanderers- the same Wall Street suits who buy up the manipulated crashes throughout the year.